hammertux/rowhammering/README.md

 # Rowhammer

-> It's like breaking into an apartment by repeatedly slamming the neighbor's door until the vibrations open the door you were after.
+> It's like breaking into an apartment by repeatedly slamming the neighbor's door until the vibrations open the door you were after. - Motherboard Vice

-> - Motherboard Vice
+Let's say for example, we want to flip bits in _row 2_, what we can do is activating intermittently _rows 1 & 3_.
+The whole process explained [above](#reading) is repeated for every activation of the two rows.
+By doing this long enough, we could have bit flips in row 2.

 ## Welcome to GitHub Pages